prasadpamidi/CarND-LaneLines-P1/writeup.md

 These are the shortcomings i noticed by analyzing pipeline performance against test videos

-* I noticed that the lane lines(especially left lane line) are fluctuating a little sometimes.
-    *I am guessing this had to deal with the final lane line slope estimation.
 * I noticed that the pipeline processor is not accurate when the lane line colors are not clear.
+Can be noticed in the Optional Challenge video output.
-    *I should've properly done more work(keep only interested colors like yellow and white) on preprocessing the image before sending the image for canny detection.
+    *I should've improved the code(keep only interested colors like yellow and white) in preprocessing the image before sending the image for canny detection.
-* I noticed that the lanes lines gets disorientated when the car went over a road bump or disturbance.
+* I noticed that the lane line intercept/slope calculation is little flawed, can be noticed when processing lane images with road color changes.
-    *Little unsure what could be done here.

 ### 3. Suggest possible improvements to your pipeline

-* Final lane lines slope estimation should become more robust
+* Final lane lines slope/intercept estimation could be more efficient and robust
 * Apply few more colors masks to filter out unneeded colors to reduce noise during canny edge estimation
-* Extrapolation should be able to handle slight hiccups(road bumps etc) between frames
+* Extrapolation should be able to handle slight hiccups(road colors changes etc) between frames